tonytvo/blog-generator/content/blog/tools-of-titans/index.md

 - Use manuka honey bandages for treating wounds.
 Manuka honey is very expensive, produced only in Australia and New Zealand, evaluated by medicine to improve the immune system and prevent colds.
 - Oolong tea, the goto kola leaf liquid extract, which is believed to have the power to improve stretch marks and cellulite on the body, and the Hitachi magic wand vibrator, used to soothe muscles.

+## food diets
+- eating 'pop tarts' cookies for breakfast before competitions
+- people should only eat carbohydrates or sugars if they have a good body mass index.
+A person should have less than 10% body fat
+- mix coffee with butter or specific supplements like hydrolyzed gelatin mixed with beetroot powder
-## low-carb
+### low-carb
   - the low-carb and ketogenic diet for optimum health
     - the keto diet is essentially a low-carb, high-fat diet designed to imitate the state of fasting.
     - Rather than using blood sugar (glucose) as your energy source, the body becomes dependent on ketones derived from fat.
 Few benefits are fat loss, better body composition, potential anti-cancer effects, improvement of oxygen consumption, and increased overall strength and health.
     - Repeat the same low-carb meals regularly.
 For example, have the same thing for breakfast every day, do the same for lunch, and if you require some variation, you can mix up your dinners.
     - Never drink calories.
     - Avoid fruit, too many sugars in fruit.
     - Measure your body fat percentage.
 If you can see this dropping, then you're on the right track.
     - Take one day off per week and eat whatever you want.
   - Fasting can help re-setting your body and immune system, stimulating stem-cell regeneration.
 It is recommended to try a 5-day fast 2-3 times per year.

-## food diets
-- eating 'pop tarts' cookies for breakfast before competitions
-- people should only eat carbohydrates or sugars if they have a good body mass index.
-A person should have less than 10% body fat
-- mix coffee with butter or specific supplements like hydrolyzed gelatin mixed with beetroot powder

-## Mobility
-- requires that you demonstrate strength throughout the entire range of motion, including the end ranges.
-- Kelly Starrett: try squatting to the ground while keeping your feet and knees together.
-This indicates your mobility in the motion range in your hip and ankle.
-- Recommend doing light, narrow-stance overhead squats in combination with cossack squats as a way of improving your mobility in these areas.
-- Keep the heels flat on the ground, your knees directly above your toes, and your hips as close to the ground as possible when you switch.
-- Cow stretch (aka cat-cow or cat camel in yoga).
-Spend as much time as you can in a low lunge and work on shoulder rotation using the Burgener warm-up.

 ## Intermittent fasting
 - eats one meal a day in a four-hour window, followed by twenty hours of fasting